cardano-foundation/CIPs/CIP-conway-keys/README.md

 We strongly recommend that a maximum of one set of constitutional committee hot keys should be associated with one wallet account, which can be achieved by setting `address_index=0`.

+#### Constitutional Committee Hot Credential

+Tools and wallets can generate a constitutional committee hot credential (`committee_hot_credential`) from the Ed25519 public constitutional committee hot key (without chaincode) by creating a blake2b-224 hash digest of the key.

-### Bech32 Encodings
+### Bech32 Encoding

+These are also described in [CIP-0005 | Common Bech32 Prefixes](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0005/README.md), but we include them here for completeness.

+#### DRep Keys

-DRep Keys and DRep IDs should be encoded in Bech32 with the following prefixes:
+DRep keys and DRep IDs should be encoded in Bech32 with the following prefixes:

 | Prefix     | Meaning                                   | Contents                           |
 | ---------- | ----------------------------------------- | ---------------------------------- |